-For dessert have a few handful of cherries as studies have shown the anthocyancins they contain have an anti-inflammatory effect and are particularly effective in alleviating Gout.
+For dessert, have a few handful of cherries as studies have shown the anthocyancins they contain have an anti-inflammatory effect and are particularly effective in alleviating Gout.

 When we are inflamed and achy, nothing works quite as quickly as NSAID’s (non-steroidal anti-inflammatories) like ibuprofen.
-However, this quick fix comes with a cost that actually keeps you locked in your pain cycle due to the fact that prolonged or excessive use (more than once a week) can lead to a thinner small intestine lining, therefore allowing more toxins to escape from inside of your digestive system, going directly into the blood stream causing more work for your body to detoxify what the digestive system should be handling.
+However, this quick fix comes with a cost that actually keeps you locked in your pain cycle due to the fact that prolonged or excessive use (more than once a week) can lead to a thinner small intestinal lining, therefore allowing more toxins to escape from inside of your digestive system going directly into the blood stream causing more work for your body to detoxify what the digestive system should be handling.